ViaScientific/vfdocs/docs/ViaFoundry/pipeline_example.md

     option of generating consensus peak calls.
 This is achieved by merging all peaks individually called in each sample using Bedtools (Quinlan and Hall 2010).
-Furthermore, the pipelines quantify the number of reads in each peak location using Bedtools\' coverage function, facilitating comprehensive analysis of the data.
+Furthermore, the pipelines quantify the number of reads in each peak location using Bedtools' coverage function, facilitating comprehensive analysis of the data.
 7. Data Analysis: As a result, both the ATAC-Seq and ChIP-Seq pipelines generate a matrix containing count values for each peak region and